davidvoler/social-language-learning-platform/TASKS.md

 Where do we save correct/incorrect info:
 * inside exercise, delete it before save
-* in a separate list - this way we can save it to user's lesson exercise I think second options is better
+* in a separate list - this way we can save it to user's lesson exercise

+I think second options is better

+### Exercise Preview login and UI
+This is the core exercise stage.
+We should go for the minimal version of ui

 ### Status - Started